andreaiacono/andreaiacono.github.io/tesi/thesis.md

 executed by moving an execution pointer (the Program Counter of all CPUs) that executes in sequence all the instructions encountered.
-The great conceptual innovation in Tierra is the formulation of a robust instruction set for the simulation\'s machine language.
+The great conceptual innovation in Tierra is the formulation of a robust instruction set for the simulation's machine language.
 An organism, or program, written with this set can be modified by random mutations or recombinations of code pieces and still remain executable.
 Thus these organisms can evolve under the action of genetic algorithm operators.